bcgov/design-research-guide/docs/ethics/index.md

 ## Participants that need special attention

 All research, with any type of person, involves a power dynamic.
-If you are looking to gather insights from vulnerable participants, you may need assistance beyond this design research guide and will require more extensive review or expert guidance.
+If you are looking to gather insights from people where there is a large power imbalance, you may need assistance beyond this guide and will require more extensive review or expert guidance.
 Review the [researcher code of conduct](https://bcgov.github.io/design-research-guide/ethics/code-of-conduct.html) and [ethical research practices](https://bcgov.github.io/design-research-guide/ethics/ethical-practices.html) to make sure you working in a safe, ethical, and cultural appropriate way.
-Projects using participants that are vulnerable will receive greater scrutiny.

-Examples of vulnerable participants may include
+Examples of participants where the power dynamic should be carefully considered may include

 - Children (under 19 requires parental consent)
 - People who are from a historically racialized, marginalized or oppressed group